Anikethh/Methodology-Inspiration-Retrieval/README.md

 # Methodology Inspiration Retrieval (MIR) Dataset

 The Methodology Inspiration Retrieval (MIR) dataset is designed to support research in retrieving methodological inspirations from academic papers.
-This dataset is constructed using the MultiCite dataset, which provides citation contexts with intent labels, and is augmented with additional data to ensure comprehensive and diverse representation of research subdomains.
+This dataset is constructed using the MultiCite dataset, which provides citation contexts with intent labels, and is augmented with additional data to ensure a comprehensive and diverse representation of research subdomains.

 ## Dataset Overview